SciRuby/daru/README.md

 ## Acknowledgements

+* Google and the Ruby Science Foundation for the Google Summer of Code 2016 grant for speed enhancements and implementation of support for categorical data.
+Special thanks to [@lokeshh](https://github.com/lokeshh), [@zverok](https://github.com/zverok) and [@agisga](https://github.com/agisga) for their efforts.
 * Google and the Ruby Science Foundation for the Google Summer of Code 2015 grant for further developing daru and integrating it with other ruby gems.
 * Thank you [last.fm](http://www.last.fm/) for making user data accessible to the public.